Fourier Transform

 Continuous Fourier Transform

 Fourier series decompose periodic functions into discrete frequency components.
-However, most signals in practice - a spoken sentence, a transient pulse, a neural network's activation - are not periodic.
+However, most signals in practice are not periodic.
+Examples include a spoken sentence, a transient pulse, and a neural network's activation.
 The Fourier transform generalizes the Fourier series to arbitrary functions on \(\mathbb{R}\), replacing the discrete spectrum with a continuous one.
 This generalization is the mathematical backbone of signal processing, spectral analysis, and frequency-domain methods throughout machine learning.

 To see how this arises, consider a function \(f_L\) periodic with period \(2L\).
 Its complex Fourier series is: \[ f_L(x) = \sum_{n=-\infty}^{\infty} c_n e^{-i\frac{n\pi x}{L}}, \quad c_n = \frac{1}{2L}\int_{-L}^{L} f_L(x)e^{i\frac{n\pi x}{L}} \, dx. \] As \(L \to \infty\), the discrete frequencies \(\omega_n = \frac{n\pi}{L}\) become densely packed with spacing \(\Delta\omega = \frac{\pi}{L} \to 0\), and the sum approaches an integral.
 This limiting process yields the Fourier transform.